 To make it in a friendly way they have come up with secure assessments as a mean to apply remotely also.
 The precise reason for doing all this is the study of Hay Group which says “Long Application process put 42% applicants off to the organization”.

-Some people are of the view they need to treat the current employees as internal customers.
-The sole reason is the Employee Referral as a mode of recruitment.
+Some people are of the view that they need to treat their current employees as internal customers.
+The sole reason being, having the Employee Referral as a mode of recruitment.
 If the employees are not happy with their experience in the organization, then they are most likely to leave the company and provide no employee referrals too.

 This serves as a double blow for the organization in the sense that it causes the cost of rehiring and prevents the company from getting talented passive job seekers which are otherwise difficult to find in the external job market.
 Referrals are the only touch points for them.